Catching disease early can make all the difference

-Anchor: So, screenings really are very important because its our way to catch something that could be ah could be dangerous uh early.
+Anchor: So, screenings really are very important because its our way to catch something that could be could be dangerous early.

 Anchor: And you’re going to show us a few things that you do at ARA, the screenings that you provide and some of the conditions that you’re looking for.

-Anchor: Um, and we’re gonna start right here.
+Anchor: We’re gonna start right here.
 What are we looking at?

-Doctor: So, this is uh, you know I kinda started with coronary artery disease because it’s so prevalent.
-We’ve talked about on here before actually, that coronary artery disease accounts for 1 out of every 4 deaths in the United States every year, which is you know incredible.
+Doctor: So, I started with coronary artery disease because it’s so prevalent.
+We’ve talked about that on here before, actually, that coronary artery disease accounts for 1 out of every 4 deaths in the United States every year, which is incredible.

 Anchor: Oh ok, wow.
 It’s significant.

-Doctor: And so, the coronary arteries are basically these blood vessels here that. uh, supply oxygenated blood to the heart so that it can pump.
-Those arteries can accumulate like plaques over time, which narrow the lumen and block the lumen and that can create a heart attack.
-Um, and so, the examination we do for this is called a CT calcium scoring.
+Doctor: And so, the coronary arteries are basically these blood vessels here that supply oxygenated blood to the heart so that it can pump.
+Those arteries can accumulate plaque over time, which narrow the lumen and block the lumen and that can create a heart attack.
+So, the examination we do for this is called a CT calcium scoring.
 And so, those plaques can calcify and we can see that calcification.

 Anchor: Here we’re looking at something healthy.